Microsoft 365 (Outlook on the web | Outlook ) - "Send as" or "Send on-behalf" of another account

 - Send as or send on-behalf of another account using Outlook for Mac

 Important: You must first be subscribed to the account before you can send a message from the account.
-In addition, to send-as or send-on-behalf of an account via Outlook desktop client, the account must be visible in the Global Address List (GAL).
-You can verify the visibility of the account using these instructions: Office 365 - Show or Hide Service Account within Global Address List.
+In addition, to send-as or send-on-behalf of an account via Outlook desktop user, the account must be visible in the Global Address List (GAL).
+You can verify the visibility of the account using these instructions: Microsoft 365 - Show or Hide Service Account within Global Address List.
 If the account is hidden, you must make it visible.
-Office 365 service accounts are hidden by default within the GAL.
+M365 service accounts are hidden by default within the GAL.

 Create a new message or reply to an existing message.